Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Apply a layer of mulch around the base of your perennials to help conserve soil moisture and insulate the roots from temperature fluctuations.

-Use a few inches of organic mulch, like wood chips, fallen leaves, or straw, but avoid piling it up against the plant stems.
+Use a few inches of organic mulch, such as wood chips, fallen leaves, or straw, but avoid piling it against the plant stems.

 Fertilize Your Fall Perennials

-In early fall, you can apply a balanced, slow-release fertilizer to your perennials to provide them with essential nutrients for the coming season.
+In early fall, you can apply a balanced, slow-release fertilizer to your perennials to give them essential nutrients for the coming season.
 Follow the manufacturer’s instructions for the specific fertilizer you’re using.

 Protect from Frost